azuline/repertoire/docs/start/installation.rst

 Choose whichever is right for you!
 If you do not know which option to choose, I recommend :ref:`installation_poetry`.

-To compile the frontend, the ``yarn`` Javascript package manager is needed.

 .. _installation_poetry:

 Poetry
 ------

 This option uses Poetry to handle the virtual environment and install the backend.

-See https://python-poetry.org/docs/#installation for instructions on installing poetry.
+See https://python-poetry.org/docs/#installation for instructions on installing Poetry.

+Yarn is used to build the frontend.
+See https://classic.yarnpkg.com/en/docs/install/ for instructions on installing Yarn.

 Installation with Poetry has the following steps: